When you need answers,you know where to go.

 The state of healthcare:

-The ‘system’ is so difficult to navigate that many people, even when not ill or overwhelmed, cannot get the care and attention they need.
-These same people may get unwanted/unneeded care that can delay or even prevent a proper diagnosis.
+The ‘system’ is so difficult to navigate many people, even when not ill or overwhelmed, cannot get the care and attention they need.
+People may get unwanted/unneeded care which can delay or even prevent a proper diagnosis.
 Many surgeons spend more time obtaining insurance approvals than performing actual surgery.

 Healthcare workers suffer from burnout and fatigue, contributing to suboptimal care, especially in settings with low resources and high patient turnover.
 These create more situations where people can benefit from working with a care manager, medical navigator, health advocate, care planner, or whatever else one calls a patient advocate.